 All CC, Cash & PayPal

-Start and end Time: Will vary (depending upon your booking)
+Start and end Time: Will vary depending upon your reservation.

-This shopping tour may be purchased up to 2 hours prior to start time.
+This shopping tour may be purchased up to 5 days prior to the date.

 Special Hours + Information

 Enjoy lunch a local New York Cafe prior to start time (optional). *Food and beverages are not included in the day trip.

 Exit at Canal Street Station (at Varick St); walk 1 block up (north) Varick St; go right 3 blocks (east) on Grand St to W Broadway (W Broadway is 1 block past Thompson St); go left 2 blocks (north) on W Broadway to Broome St; Go right (east) 1/2 block on Broome St; MarieBelle is located on the north Side of Broome St between W Broadway and Wooster St (north side of the block nearer to Wooster St).

 Exit Spring Street (at Lafayette St); walk 5 blocks west (in the direction of Broadway) on Spring St to Wooster St; go left 1 block down Wooster St to Broome St; go right 1/3 block on Broome St; Marie Belle is located on the north side of the block.

 Exit at Canal Street Station; walk 1/3 block up 6th Avenue to Laight St; go right to Canal Street: go east (right) on Canal St 1 block until you see West Broadway; go left (north) up West Broadway; Walk up 2 blocks until you see Broome St; go right (east) 3/4 of a block on Broome St; MarieBelle is located on Broome Stt between W. Broadway and Wooster St on the north side of the block (nearer to Wooster St).